Tommy Caldwell: Notable climbs

-He made the first ascents of some of the United States' hardest sport routes including Flex Luthor in 2003 at the Fortress of Solitude, in Colorado, which remained unrepeated for 18 years, before getting its first repeat by Matty Hong in October 2021, who suggested a possible grade 5.15b (9b), but was regraded to by Jonathan Siegrist in 2022.
+He made the first ascents of some of the United States' hardest sport routes including Flex Luthor in 2003 at the Fortress of Solitude, in Colorado, which remained unrepeated for 18 years, before getting its first repeat by Matty Hong in October 2021, who suggested a possible grade 5.15b (9b), but was re-graded to by Jonathan Siegrist in 2022.

 In May 2004, he completed the first free ascent (FFA) of Dihedral Wall.
 In 2005, he and Beth Rodden—swapping leads—made the third and fourth free ascents of The Nose.
 Two days later, on October 16, Caldwell free-climbed The Nose in less than 12 hours.
-A few days later, Caldwell climbed The Nose in 11 hours, descended the East Ledges, and then climbed Freerider, topping out 12 hours later – the first ascent of two El Capitan free climbs in 24 hours.
+A few days later, Caldwell free-climbed The Nose in 11 hours, descended the East Ledges, and then free-climbed Freerider, topping out 12 hours later – the first ascent of two El Capitan free climbs in 24 hours.
 On El Capitan, Caldwell has also free-climbed: Lurking Fear, Muir Wall, West Buttress, Salathé, Zodiac, Magic Mushroom, The Dawn Wall, New Dawn, and Heart Route.

 In January 2015, Caldwell and Kevin Jorgeson completed the first free climb of The Dawn Wall on El Capitan in Yosemite National Park, after six years of planning and preparation.

 Their 19-day ascent of The Dawn Wall was the first-ever free climb of a big wall route at the grade of in history.

-The ascent captured global attention and earned a nod from President Barack Obama, who said: "You remind us that anything is possible", and which was made into the 2017 climbing film, The Dawn Wall.
+The ascent captured global attention and was praised by President Barack Obama, who said: "You remind us that anything is possible", and which was made into the 2017 climbing film, The Dawn Wall.

 The following year Czech climber Adam Ondra free climbed the Dawn Wall in 8 days.
 Ondra praised Caldwell and Jorgeson saying, "Tommy and Kevin put so much effort into the climb and faced so many question marks and logistical problems that I cannot really compare my effort to theirs.
 I had it prepared, had all the knowledge.
-I knew it was possible".
+I knew it was possible."